openhab/org.openhab.binding.zwave/doc/monoprice/wallsocket_0_0.md

 ### Parameter 151: Threshold of power report

 Power Threshold at which to send meter report
-Power threshold to be interpreted, when the change value of load power exceeds the setting threshold, the smart plug will send meter report to association device (Group Lifeline).

-Available settings: 0 - 65535 (0 - 65535W)

-0 - The function is disabled.
+<p&gtPower threshold to be interpreted, when the change value of load power exceeds the setting threshold, the smart plug will send meter report to association device (Group Lifeline).</p&gt <p&gtAvailable settings: 0 - 65535 (0 - 65535W)</p&gt <p&gt0 - The function is disabled.</p&gt <p&gtDefault setting: 50 (50W)</p&gt

-Default setting: 50 (50W)
 Values in the range 0 to 65535 may be set.

 The manufacturer defined default value is ```50```.